aryasurya21/Coronope/README.md

 # Coronope ( Corona?
 Just Nope. ) 🙅🙅
-Coronope is an iOS based application that display current nCoV cases statistics, Local ( Indonesia ) and Globally, and news related to the outbreak
+Coronope is an iOS based application that display current COVID-19 cases statistics locally ( Indonesia ), and news related to the pandemic.

 ## Corona Virus Tracker and News
-+ consist of live data of confirmed, recovered, and deaths cases of nCoV in Indonesia which updated every half an hour
++ consist of live data of confirmed, recovered, treated and deaths cases of COVID-19 in Indonesia
-+ consist of list of news about the current outbreak
++ consist of news list about the current outbreak

 ## Architecture
-+ Model : Model for Data Container and Response Wrapper from JSON
-+ View : Literally the View used, consisting of cells of table view and View Controllers
-+ Service : The Main Logic of the Application, consisting of network parsing ( could be refactored more in the future ), and data flow logic
++ View : Display what it is told to by the Presenter and relays user input back to the Presenter.
++ Interactor : Contains the business logic as specified by a use case.
++ Presenter : Contains view logic for preparing content for display ( received from the Interactor ) and for reacting to events ( by requesting new data from the Interactor ).
-+ API : The End Point Target used to fetch the data
++ Entity : Basic model objects used by the Interactor.
++ Router : Control navigation between screens ( I don't use a router layer since this is a simple app and thus don't require any navigation )

 ## Contributing
 Pull requests are welcome. :D

+## Frameworks Used
++ Alamofire
++ Realm
++ Combine

 ## Demo
 ![](demo.gif)

-## Credit
-- github.com/alfianlosari for the nCoV API

 ## License